Borys35/Borys35/README.md

 <h3 align="left">About me</h3>
-<p>I'm an aspiring web developer & designer who is seeking collaboration on web projects.
-I mainly focus on UI/UX and frontend of websites, but still can do some backend stuff.
-My favorite technologies that I use are TypeScript with a whole palette of frameworks like React, Svelte, Next.js, Astro, etc. I love to follow and learn new tools and technologies.</p>
+<p>I am student of Wroclaw University of Science and Technology and Full-stack, React Developer passionate about building websites and web applications.
+I use TypeScript and React with frameworks like Next.js.
+I have also used other frontend frameworks and backend tools like Node with Express and Nest.
+I love checking up and learning new tools and technologies.</p>

 <br/>